SuperOfficeDocs/superoffice-docs/user-guide/en/reports/open-from-archive.md

 ---
-uid: help-en-open-from-archive
+uid: help-en-report-open-from-archive
-title: Opening reports in the report archive
+title: Open reports in the report archive
-description: Opening reports in the report archive
+description: Open reports in the report archive
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: report
-so.topic: help
+so.topic: howto
 language: en
 ---